Death of a Salesman: Plot

-Biff leaves the restaurant in frustration, followed by Happy flanked by a pair of attractive women named Miss Forsythe and Letta, leaving a confused and devastated Willy behind.
-When they later return home, Linda scolds them for abandoning their father while Willy remains outside talking to himself.
-Biff tries to reconcile with Willy, but the discussion quickly escalates into emotional conflict.
-Biff conveys plainly to his father that he is not meant for anything great, insisting that both of them are simply ordinary mediocre men meant to lead ordinary lives.
+Biff leaves the restaurant in frustration, followed by Happy, flanked by a pair of attractive women named Miss Forsythe and Letta, leaving a confused and devastated Willy behind.
+When they later return home, Linda scolds them for abandoning their father, while Willy remains outside talking to himself.
+Biff tries to reconcile with Willy, but the discussion quickly escalates into a heated argument.
+Biff conveys plainly to his father that he is not meant for anything great, insisting that both of them are simply ordinary, mediocre men meant to lead ordinary lives.
 The argument reaches an apparent climax as Biff hugs Willy and begins to cry as he pleads for Willy to let go of his unrealistic expectations.
 Rather than listen to what Biff actually says, Willy appears to believe his son has forgiven him and will follow in his footsteps, and after Linda goes upstairs to bed, lapses one final time into a hallucination, thinking he is talking to his long-dead estranged wealthy brother Ben.
-In Willy's mind, Ben "approves" of the scheme Willy has dreamed up to take his own life in order to give Biff his life insurance money to help him start a business and that his funeral will be well attended with all his admirers which will leave Biff feeling "thunderstruck".
+In Willy's mind, Ben "approves" of the scheme Willy has dreamed up to take his own life in order to give Biff his life insurance money to help him start a business, that his funeral will be well attended with all his admirers, and that this will leave Biff feeling "thunderstruck".
 Willy then promptly exits the house, and Biff and Linda cry out in despair as the sound of Willy's car blares up and fades out.
-The car crashes and Willy instantly dies.
+The car crashes, and Willy is killed instantly.